 Pre-Hearing Procedure

 Upon receiving the disciplinary notice, the [decision maker] will send a hearing notice to all parties in compliance with WAC 10-08-040.
 Pursuant to ______________, the hearing date may not be scheduled less than ten (10) days after the Title IX Coordinator provided the Final Investigation Report to the Parties.
+[College or University] may, at its discretion, contract with an administrative law judge or other person to act as the [decision maker].

 A Party is entitled to be accompanied by an Advisor of their choice during the disciplinary process at the party’s own expense.
 The Advisor may be an attorney and/or, if the Party is a represented employee, a union representative.

-If the Advisor is an attorney, the Advisor must file a notice of appearance with the [decision maker] with copies to all parties and the [employee disciplinary officer] at least five (5) days before the hearing.
-If a notice of appearance is not filed within this timeframe, the Party will be deemed to have waived their right to have an attorney as an Advisor.
+A party may choose to have an attorney serve as their advisor at the party’s own expense.
+This right will be waived unless, at least five (5) days before the hearing, the attorney files a notice of appearance with the [employee disciplinary officer] with copies to all parties and the Student Conduct Officer.

 If a Party is a represented employee who chooses not to use a union-provided Advisor, the Party must provide the [decision maker] with a signed waiver of union representation, including written consent from the union.